Brisppy/twitch-archiver/README.md

 ```

 ### Configuration
-By default, the configuration directory is `$HOME/.config/twitch-archiver`.
+By default, configuration files are stored in `$HOME/.config/twitch-archiver`

-This holds the config (config.ini), VOD database used for archiving channels (vods.db), and is where lock files are stored to prevent multiple instances of TA from overwriting each other.
+This holds the config file (config.ini), VOD database used when archiving channels (vods.db), and is where lock files are stored to prevent multiple instances of TA from overwriting each other.

         CONFIG_DIR ─┬─ config.ini
                     │